 In 2005, Hovis introduced the Hovis Invisible Crust bread, which was the world’s first bread that got baked without a crust.

-At the time of writing, Hovis is one of Britain’s oldest brands with a rich history of bread making.
+At the time of writing, Hovis is one of Great Britain’s most iconic brands with a rich history of bread making.
 It is worth over £324 million pounds, and was the fifth fastest growing food & drink brand in 2017.

 (Year Founded: 1886)

 The company was founded in 1886 by Charles Taylor and his two sons as C.E Taylors & Sons.

 They built a reputation by buying only the finest quality tea and blending them with local water.

 Their products were so good that they won frequent awards for them, such as the London Grocery Exhibition 1896 gold medal.